papamarkou/GeometricMCMC.jl/README.md

 The second argument `nPars` to the model's functions seems redundant, since it can be derived from the first argument `pars` via the `size(pars, 1)` command.
-Nevertheless, it is more efficient practice to pass `nPars` as an argument, given that the number of times the functions are invoked in a single MCMC run.
+Nevertheless, it is more efficient practice to pass `nPars` as an argument given the number of times the functions are invoked in a single MCMC run.
 Besides, once the functions are passed to `Model`, then they are invoked with fewer arguments as members of the instantiated `Model`, so the interface remains simple.

 ### The MCMC option types